+XIV.A.
 Rate History

 In constructing the new water system in 1980, the Town incurred considerable debt.
 The water rates needed to generate enough revenue to operate the new facilities and to service the debt.
 The Town started out with a typical rate structure, a base fee with a few thousand gallons and then a cost per thousand for additional usage.
 The initial rate structure did not generate enough revenue to meet the expenses, so the town raised rates.
 As the Town raised rates, people reduced how much water they used and the expenses continued outpace the revenues.
 As the landscaping around Town became increasingly brown, the Town Council decided to try something different.
 They determined how much water the new plant could produce and how much revenue they needed.
-With the number of users at the time, it worked out that they needed a base fee of \$22 per month (in the early 1980's) and they could allow each connection to use 26,000 gallons (or was it \$26 for 22k).
-Since they were giving each user what in total was about what the plant could produce, they set the rate for overage (exceeding the base allocation of water) at \$6 per thousand gallons, which at the time was perceived to be an "astronomical" amount.
+With the number of users at the time, it worked out that they needed a base fee of \$26 per month (in the early 1980's) and they could allow each connection to use 22,000 gallons.
+Since they were allowing each user what in total was about what the plant could produce, they set the rate for overage (exceeding the base allocation of water) at \$6 per thousand gallons, which at the time was perceived to be an "astronomical" amount.
 The rate structure encouraged people to keep their landscaping irrigated and allowed the Town to pay the bills and the debt.
 To help people not be wasteful of the water, the Town in most years implemented voluntary watering restrictions, which asked that people not water in the hot part of the day and/or when the wind was blowing.
 Over the ensuing decades the base rate has increased and the amount of water one gets for the base rate has decreased.
 The base rate increasing has been to keep up with the increased cost to run the water system.
 The allocation going down has in some instances been a result of funding agencies telling the town that the town is giving users too much water.
 Both the drop from 22,000 gallons to 18,000 gallons and the drop from 18,000 to 9,000 were a result of such requests.
 There has also been a feeling that the Town is in a high desert and landscaping needs to be water conscientious.
 The most recent rate change was adopted in 2018, again reducing base allocations and increasing the cost of water, and went into effect December 1, 2018.
+This recent rate and allocation adjustment is in line with the historic rate and allocation adjustments made by the town over the past 40 years in that is intended to balance the charges for the water with the costs to provide it.

+XIV.B.
 Current Rates and Expenses